 When configured correctly, this is how the campaign should look.
 The treatment here is very similar to the examples from both Utsav Fashion and Augustine, and usually yields better revenue metrics than leveraging Best Sellers alone.

-Eliminate Manual Processes with Category Merchandising
+Automate Processes with Category Merchandising

 A well-optimized Category page does more than just offer your shoppers a more personalized experience.
 With an automated merchandising strategy, you can offer your customers a completely unique Category page experiences that are not only easy to maintain with limited team resources, but also allows you to continously test growth tactics that would otherwise require manual guesswork.